How to Render Duck Fat

 Scoring duck breast skin allows the fat to render out evenly, resulting in crisper skin, and moister meat.

 1. If there are any sections of skin/surface fat that are significantly thicker than the rest, use a horizontal cut to trim them down.
+These trimmings can be saved and rendered down separately.

 2. Draw the blade of the knife across the skin, cutting just deep enough to reach the meat without piercing it.
 Repeat across the surface of the breast every ½ inch or so.